NVIDIA/NeMo/README.md

 #### 4.2.2.
 Predefined Configurations of T5 models
 <a id="markdown-predefined-configurations-of-t5-models" name="predefined-configurations-of-t5-models"></a>

-We provide two configurations of two different model sizes: 220M and 3B parameters for T5 model.
-These configurations include carefully selected hyper-parameters, which should be used as a guideline for any custom model configurations.
-All these configurations are provided in the `conf/training/t5` directory.
+We provide configuration files for two T5 model sizes: 220M and 3B parameters.
+These configurations include carefully selected hyperparameters, which should be used as guidelines for any custom model configurations.
+The configuration files are provided in the `conf/training/t5` directory.
 The desired configuration can be chosen by selecting the training parameter in the `conf/config.yaml` file.

-On Base Command Platform, the training scripts must be run in multi-node mode, with at least 2 nodes.
+For Base Command Platform, all jobs must be launched in multi-node mode.

 **220M configuration:**

-The 220M model uses 4 nodes with 8 GPUs per node by default, and bf16 data type for training.
-The model includes 12 transformer layers, a hidden size of 768, and 12 attention heads.
+The 220M model uses the bf16 data type.
+It can be trained in about 4 days using 4 nodes with 8 GPUs per node.
+The model includes 12 transformer layers, a hidden size of 768, a feedforward network size of 3072, and 12 attention heads.
 The sequence length is 512, and the optimizer is Adam.
 This model does not use any model parallelism.
-For the details on all the parameters, see the `t5/220m.yaml` config file.
+See the `t5/220m.yaml` config file for parameter details.

-To train a 220M T5 model on a Slurm cluster, modify the `conf/config.yaml` file to set:
+To train a 220M model on a Slurm cluster, modify the `conf/config.yaml` file to set:
 ```yaml
 training: t5/220m
 run_training: True